 The European Commission has been given a mandate from the Council of Ministers of the EU to conduct negotiations in view of concluding such FLEGT VPAs.
 While the European Commission is leading in these negotiations, EU Member States play a key role in supporting the negotiations and implementation.
 The first VPA to be signed was with Ghana, followed by the Republic of Congo, Cameroon, Indonesia, the Central African Republic and Liberia.
 The EU concluded negotiations on a VPA with Vietnam in May 2017 (Press release, Questions and Answers and VPA Text).
 Before the agreement can enter into force, each Party will have to complete the procedure for signature and ratification of the Agreement in line with its internal procedures.

-Indonesia is the first country in the world that started issuing FLEGT Licences on the 15 November 2016.
-FLEGT Licences are issued by Licensing Authorities, which are independent organisations registered with the Ministry of Environment and Forestry.
+Indonesia is the first country in the world that started issuing FLEGT Licences on 15 November 2016.
+FLEGT Licences are issued by Licensing Authorities, which are independent organisations registered with the Ministry of Environment and Forestry of the provider country.

 A series of Briefing Notes have been prepared with more information on the FLEGT VPA approach, which have been used to brief potential partners and clarify the parameters and framework the EU has adopted for FLEGT negotiations.